History of the New York City Subway: Decline

 Construction and maintenance of existing lines was deferred, and graffiti and crime were very common.
 Trains frequently broke down, were poorly maintained, and were often late, while ridership declined by the millions each year.
 As in all of the city, crime was rampant in the subway in the 1970s.
-Thefts, robberies, shootings and killings became more frequent.
+Thefts, assaults, robberies, shootings and killings became more frequent.
 The rolling stock was very often painted with graffiti or vandalized both inside and outside.
 As the New York City Police Department was completely overwhelmed, the public reacted with unease, and the subway was deliberately avoided.
 Around 1980, the reliability of the vehicles was a tenth of their reliability in the 1960s, and 40 percent of the network required speed restrictions.
 Because there had been no further studies of the subway since 1975, one third of the fleet was out of use during rush hours due to serious technical defects.
 In addition, signs were fitted incorrectly, and spare parts were missing or were bought in too large quantities, could not be found, or could not be installed due to lack of repairmen.

 The New York City Subway tried to keep its budget balanced between spending and revenue, so deferred maintenance became more common, which drew a slow but steady decline of the system and rolling stock.
 Furthermore, the workers were consolidated into the Transport Workers Union in 1968.
 A pension was set up, and workers were allowed to retire after 20 years of service without any transitional period.
 About a third of the most highly experienced staff immediately retired, resulting in a large shortage of skilled workers.

 Rehabilitation started in the 1980s as part of a $18 billion financing program.
 Between 1985 and 1991 over 3,000 subway cars were overhauled and fitted with air conditioning to increase comfort, reliability and durability while deferring car purchases.
 The TA only replaced the oldest cars in each division, so it bought only 1,350 new vehicles.
 Increased patrols and fences around the train yards offered better protection against graffiti and vandalism.
 At the same time, the TA began an extensive renovation of the routes.
 Within ten years the tracks were thereby renewed almost systemwide.
 The Williamsburg Bridge and the Manhattan Bridge, which had strong corrosion damage, were refurbished over the years.

 The renovation of the stations was initially limited to security measures, fresh paint, new lighting and signs, but the TA also tried to improve the service that had been neglected.
 This ranged from new uniforms and training for the staff to correct destination signs on the rolling stock.
 Some subway services were also adapted to the changing needs of customers.
 Another stated goal was to reduce crime or at least an improvement in the subjective sense of security.
 At night, the railway police and members of the citizens' initiative Guardian Angels, formed in 1979, patrolled in the subway trains.
 In the 1990s, the crime in the city and its subway declined significantly.